 And the child grew and became strong in spirit; and he lived in the wilderness until he appeared publicly to Israel.Luke 1:80

-While he lived in the wilderness it records that:
+While he lived in the wilderness:

 John’s clothes were made of camel’s hair, and he had a leather belt around his waist.
 His food was locusts and wild honey.Matthew 3:4

 Balarama had great physical strength.
 John’s great mental and spiritual strength drove him to Vanaprastha (forest-dweller) asrama almost right from childhood.
 His strong spirit led him to dress and eat as a Vanaprastha, though not for retirement but to prepare for his mission.
 His wilderness life molded him to know himself, understanding how to resist temptation.
 He stressed clearly that he was not an incarnation, nor was he a priest in the Temple.
 His self-understanding led him to be accepted by all as a great teacher.
-Since swami comes from Sanskrit meaning ‘one who knows or is master of himself’, it is accurate to consider John as a Swami.
+Since swami comes from Sanskrit (स्वामी) meaning ‘one who knows or is master of himself’, it is fitting to consider John a Swami.

-Swami John – placed firmly in history
+John the Swami – placed firmly in history

 The Gospel records: